42 Things to do in Long Beach, WA

 Fun Beach Speedway also has go-karts!
 For families with children a little too young to drive on their own, they have double karts available.

 Funland is packed with arcade games and also offers laser tag.
-Earn tickets to win prizes.
-This is also a favorite for rainy days and birthday parties.
+Earn tickets to win cool prizes.
+This is also a favorite activity for rainy days and birthday parties.

 The World Kite Museum houses over 1,500 kites from 26 countries.
 You’ll be surprised by how people have used kites throughout history!